peeteer1245/PoEStashValuer/README.md

 - Maps inside a Map Stash Tab cannot be included

 ## TODO
-- support all stash tabs
-  - map (GGG needs to implement this)
-  - delve (it probably works but it's not whitelisted)

 - support all poe.ninja types
   - `SkillGem`
   - `BaseType`